 School zones can be unpredictable places.
 Children are often distracted and may forget to watch for cars.
 By reducing your speed you are better able to react, and lower your likelihood of being in a collision with a child.
 Slower is safer.

 To make school zones safer, reduce your speed to 30 km/h in school zones where the regular speed limit is 50 km/h.
 In areas where the regular speed limit is above 50 km/h, the school zone speed limit is reduced to 50 km/h.
 You are required to reduce your speed anytime children are present, on or near the shoulder of the road.
 The law is enforced 24 hours a day, all year around.
 Look for the signs and reduce your speed when driving in a school zone.
 Slower is safer.

 School Zone Tips for Drivers:

 - Follow school zone speed limits whenever children are present.
-This always applies, not just during school hours.
+This applies 24/7, 365 days of the year, not just during school hours.